-- Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app. - or -

-- 2. Select Updates.
-The Checking for Updates window opens, and Windows checks for updates. - Follow the on-screen instructions. - 4.
+- Perform one of these tasks: - Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app. - Select the question mark icon in the taskbar. - 2.
+Select Updates.
+The Checking for Updates window opens, and Windows checks for updates. - 3.
+Follow the on-screen instructions. - 4.
 At the download area, follow these steps: - a.
 Identify the most recent BIOS update and compare it to the BIOS version currently installed on your computer.
 If the update is more recent than your BIOS version, make a note of the date, name, or other identifier.
 You might need this information to locate the update later, after it has been downloaded to your hard drive. - b.
 Follow the on-screen instructions to download your selection to the hard drive. - Make a note of the path to the location on your hard drive where the BIOS update is downloaded.
 You will need to access this path when you are ready to install the update.